 Starting a winery, nestled in the heart of beer country, in 2005 was considered to be a novel idea.
 Wisconsin was known for beer, not wine and surely not for grape growing.
 Owners Steve and Maria, however, envisioned this area in Northeast Wisconsin as the next great wine region in the world.
 With courage they planted their grapes and built two wineries.
 Over a decade later, their passion continues, as they discover the best grapes and wine styles from this wine region.

-The story of Parallel 44 Vineyard & Winery and Door 44 begins in 2005, when husband and wife team, Steve Johnson and Maria Milano planted their first grape vines.
+The story of Parallel 44 Vineyard & Winery and Door 44 Winery began in 2005, when husband and wife team, Steve Johnson and Maria Milano planted their first grape vines.

 For Steve and Maria, wine was a passion that turned into a celebration of our local grape growing and wine making industry.
 Steve grew up in Green Bay, Wisconsin where his father Carl experimented early on with growing grapes in Wisconsin.
 Maria grew up in Stevens Point, Wisconsin, where her Italian born father continued his tradition of making wine for friends and family celebrations.
 Both developed an early appreciation and love for wine.
 Steve and Maria met while in school at Madison and then attended law school together.
 While working as attorneys, they attended seminars on grape growing in Wisconsin.